Find Cheap Auto Insurance Quotes in Your Area

 Car insurance companies don't offer any special discounts for women alone, but women can cut their car insurance bills in all the usual ways.
 Here are some of the best ways for women to save on car insurance:

 The most important way for women to get the cheapest car insurance rates is to compare quotes from multiple insurers.
 For example, we found that a 32-year-old woman driving in Austin, Texas, will save $80 per month if she switches from State Farm to Progressive, meaning that woman might spend an additional $960 per year if she didn't shop around.
-It's also a smart idea to check back periodically to confirm you're getting the best rate, especially if you experience a significant life event like getting married, moving or buying a car.
+It's also a smart idea to check back periodically to confirm you're getting your best rate, especially if you experience a significant life event like getting married, moving or buying a car.

 Your driving history is one of the biggest factors insurers consider when setting rates.
 Not only will avoiding accidents keep insurers from raising your rates, staying safe on the road can often qualify you for sizable discounts.
 For example, women drivers using Progressive's safe driving telematic app can save up to 30% off their previous rates.